pmitev/to-awk-or-not/docs/More_awk/Input_output.md

 # Input/Output to an external program from within awk

 ## Reading output from external program
 Awk has a way to read output from external programs.
-Here is an example where we will use onle the BEGIN block in order to simplify the discussion.
+Here is an example where we will use only the BEGIN block in order to simplify the discussion.

 !!! example "read_ext1.awk"
     ``` awk